Skip to content

 • Loan repayments

-Once you have listed everything you pay out, the total of the amounts will be your net expenses.
+Once you have listed everything you pay out, the total will be your net expenditure.

 4. Calculate your treasury forecast

-Once you know your net income and net expenses, you have to subtract your net expenses from your net income to find out your treasury forecasts.
-Ideally, you should do that on a weekly or monthly basis.
+Once you know your net income and net expenses, you simply subtract your net expenses from your net income to find your projected treasury.
+Ideally, this should be done on a weekly or monthly basis.

-With a specialised software, such as Iziago, you will be able to generate automatically recurring forecast transactions such as rent or salaries.
-You can also automatically calculate your treasury forecast, with no risk of error.
+With a dedicated software, such as Cegid Iziago, you will be able to automatically generate recurring forecast transactions such as rent, or salaries, and automatically calculate your treasury forecast, without any risk of errors.

-You can then keep a cumulative total, week by week or month by month, to have a view of your treasury forecast over time.
+You can then keep a cumulative total, week by week or month by month, to get a picture of your treasury forecast over time.

-But on the other hand, a few months with a positive balance could indicate that you have the means to grow or invest.
+But on the contrary, a few positive months could indicate that you have the means to develop or to invest.

 Avoiding mistakes in your treasury forecast

-To avoid some mistakes, there are some factors to consider when making your treasury forecasts.
+There are a number of factors to consider when making your treasury forecasts to avoid mistakes.

 Think about payment terms

-To have a stable and reliable treasury forecast plan, make sure you get paid on time.
-It is important to anticipate the payment terms agreed with your customers.
-Ask yourself : “The order my customer made in October, when will it be cashed?”
-Depending on the deadline you have agreed upon, the cost may have to appear on your forecast for the following month.
+Ensuring that you get paid on time enables you to calculate your projected treasury in a more stable and reliable way, so it is important to anticipate the payment terms agreed with your customers.
+Ask yourself, “This order my customer placed in October, when will it be cashed?”
+Depending on the timeframe you have agreed, the amount may need to be included in your forecast for the following month.

-Likewise for your expenses, always pay attention to the payment terms you have agreed with your suppliers.
-When do you have to pay or when will you be charged?
-It is important to plan this expenditure at the right time on your treasury forecast plan.
-Paying attention to payment deadlines will help ensure that your business has sufficient funds in its treasury.
+Similarly for your expenses, always pay attention to the payment terms you have agreed with your suppliers.
+When do you have to pay or will you be debited?
+It is important to plan for this cash outflow at the right time on your projected treasury plan.
+By paying attention to payment deadlines, you can ensure that your company has sufficient funds in its treasury.

 To calculate variable expenses